rickpi/mds-js-evaluation/README.md

 ### Click
 Clicking on a country will be change its color and display its name on the bottom of the map

+## Form Validator
+### App
+A simple form with name, firstname, mail address and password

+### Validator
+Each fields will be checked when the form is submitted

+### Regexp
+The validator uses regexp to check the good value of the fields